 - (1) Includes Honda Used Car and Regina Collision Centre.
 Regina Honda/Acura split 75% & 25% of 30,900 sq. ft.

 - (2) Includes Porsche JLR Edmonton.

 - (3) Includes MINI.

 - (4) Includes Dodge, FIAT, Jeep and RAM.

-(5) Represents the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
-In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren, and Mercedes-Benz.
+- (5) Represents the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
+In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren, Mercedes-Benz and the Honda and Toyota dealerships in the Dixie Auto Mall since they have relocated to another location, the third party tenants are expected to use the existing sites for ancillary dealership purposes, and Dilawri will continue to be the head tenant for the Dixie Auto Mall until July 2030.